Researchers at Heart

 .jpg?h=400&iar=0&mw=600&w=600&sc_lang=en)

-Also learn about Research alumni who are publishing their work, giving talks, and interacting in their communities.
+See just-announced funding opportunities and happenings around the AHA.
+Learn about Research alumni who are publishing their work, giving talks, and interacting in their communities.

-Customize My Profile
+My Custom Profile

 Your AHA Professional profile is more than just a place to update your personal information and biosketch – here you will find a treasure trove of resources with easily access.